huseyn-guliyev/ChatSearchAI/README.md

 # ChatSearchAI targets to enable AI powered search in chats

-Currently the application in the repository supports only AI based image search which uses OpenAI's CLIP model to retrieve related images _underscores_.
+Currently the application in the repository supports only AI based image search which uses OpenAI's CLIP model to retrieve related images.

 The application can be further redeveloped using